Creating new habits isn’t easy. Here are six simple hacks that will make it a little easier.

 Piggyback On A Habit You Already Have

-It’s much easier to amend an existing habit or ritual than create an entirely new one.
+It’s much easier to amend an existing habit than create an entirely new one.

 Make Slipups Costly